2012 United States House of Representatives elections in New Jersey: Democratic primary

-Former U.S. Representative John Adler, who represented the 3rd district from 2009 until 2011 but lost re-election in 2010, had planned to run again; however, Adler died in April 2011.
+Former U.S. Representative John Adler, who represented the 3rd district from 2009 until 2011 but lost re-election in 2010, had planned to run again; however, he died in April 2011.
 Shelley Adler, an of counsel attorney and the widow of the former congressman, ran unopposed for the Democratic nomination.
 Thomas Sacks-Wilner, a medical doctor who was considering a bid for the Democratic nomination, declined to run.